Jane Trask MBACP

 I pursued a career in counselling after witnessing the devastating effect of crime when I worked in Crown Courts across the south-east.
 From burglary to rape, there is almost always an innocent victim who is left damaged by the callous actions of others.
 I wanted to be able to help these people.
 I've also volunteered at charities for both mental health and for carers.

-My dedicated ground floor therapy room at my home on the outskirts of Shebbear has plenty of secluded parking and I also use the treatment rooms above Raphael in Bideford if this is more convenient, although I am unlikely to have any availability to see people in Bideford for quite a while.
+My dedicated ground floor therapy room at my home on the outskirts of Shebbear has plenty of secluded parking and privacy.
+There are dogs and cats milling about, so please bear this in mind if you have allergies.
 I offer counselling to all, from the age of 12, irrespective of gender, sexual orientation, religion or ethnic origin.

 HOW I CAN START TO HELP YOU